The Bloodhound Dog

 Health of the Bloodhound Dog Breed

-New and prospective owners should be aware that GVD or bloat as it is commonly known, is a major cause of death in this breed.
+However, new and prospective owners should be aware that GVD or bloat as it is commonly known, is a major cause of death in the Bloodhound.

 Other significant health concerns include: